• MY MEDIA KIT

 Can You Make Strawberry Jello Cake Ahead Of Time?

-As mentioned above, you can do everything up to the frosting of the whipped cream ahead of time.
+As mentioned above, you can do everything up to the frosting of the whipped cream ahead of time when prepping for family gatherings.
 I would suggest waiting to frost the cake with your whipped topping right before you serve it to your guests.

 So, feel free to bake, mix the Jello, pour the Jello, and then set the Jello ahead of time.
 But leave that final step of topping the whipped cream out until the very last moment.